Find the Perfect Floating Medium Substitute: Cheap Flow Solutions

 There are many commercially available floating medium alternatives that can be used in place of traditional acrylic mediums.
 From PVA glue to floating mediums to pouring mediums.

-It’s always a good idea to experiment with any new medium before using it on an important project.
 You can test how the alternative medium affects the paint by mixing it in small amounts and painting with it on a test surface.

 This will help you to determine how the paint behaves with the new medium and whether it meets your needs.